hcientist/OnlinePythonTutor/wishlist.md

 - lots of user demand for C/C++ user inputs (and probably some for other languages too!)
 - support multi-line user inputs in a textarea
 - pressing Enter to submit a user input instead of clicking 'Submit' button
+- non-textual rich input widgets (see [v3 project ideas doc](v3/docs/project-ideas.md) for details):
+  - interactive widget to draw mathematical graphs (e.g., nodes and edges); useful for visualizing graph/tree manipulation algorithms
+  - 2-D canvas where the user can draw points and lines in a coordinate system; useful for visualizing simple computational geometry algorithms
+  - 2-D matrix of numbers or colored blocks for, say, a PacMan world
+  - drag and drop an image; useful for visualizing image manipulation algorithms
+  - text box that represents a file on the filesystem, then I/O calls such as open, read, write, etc. would be intercepted and visualized as iterating (pointing) to the file object one line at a time

 ### Visualizer